Argennon-Project/csgot/docs/intro.md

     h2<10>(x1, x2) -> (x3, y)
 ```

-A hint does not return a newly created variable, and can only modify an
+A hint does not return a newly created variable, and it only modifies
-existing variable.
-That's because a hint provides a witness for an existing
+existing variables that are passed as output.
+That's because a hint provides a
+witness for an existing
-constraints system variable, which should be constrained outside the hint
+constraint system variable, that should have been constrained outside the hint
 function.

 ### Annotations